Leg side

+Batting and the leg side

+Batting shots that send the ball into the leg side include the leg glance, flick, pull, hook, sweep, and on drive.

+When the batsman steps backwards from his normal batting stance on the crease as the ball is bowled, he is said to be moving towards the leg side.

+Fielding on the leg side

-The leg side is usually less well defended with fielders than the off side, because of the typical line of attack of the bowlers, which is frequently on or outside off stump.
+The leg side is usually less well defended with fewer fielders than the off side, because of the typical line of attack of the bowlers, which is frequently on or outside off stump.
 This makes it more difficult to hit the ball to the leg side because it involves swinging the bat across the line of the ball, which can lead to mishits and catches.

+Several fielding positions on the leg side include 'leg' or 'on' in their name, including square leg, leg slip, leg gully, fine leg, long leg, mid-on and long on.

 While the terms "leg side" and "on side" can refer to an entire half of the field, each term is often used to denote only part of this half.
 When the batsman plays the ball into this half in front of the wicket, it is usually said that the ball has been played to the on side.
 However, when the ball is played into the region level with or behind the wicket, it is said that the ball has been played to the leg side.
 The names of fielding positions often include the words "leg" or "on", and they reflect this convention.
 For example, fine leg is located behind the wicket, whereas mid on is located in front of it.
-When the batsman steps backwards from his normal batting stance on the crease as the ball is bowled, he is said to be moving towards the leg side.

-Comparison with baseball

-Since the leg side comprises the half of the field behind the batsman, with a right-handed batsman it is roughly analogous to the half of the baseball field that includes left field and third base.
-With a left-handed batsman, the leg side is analogous to the half that includes right field and first base.
-Thus hitting to the leg side is directly visually analogous to "pull" hitting in baseball (though since all fair territory in baseball is forward of the batter, "on" would more exactly match this area of the field).
-Conversely, off is analogous to baseball's "opposite-field" hitting.